cchitsiang/awesome-stars/topics.md

 ## typescript

+- [Escape-Technologies/graphman](https://github.com/Escape-Technologies/graphman) - Quikly scaffold a postman collection for a GraphQL API.
+Compatible with Postman & Insomnia.
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - Quickest way to start a new web app with full stack typesafety
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign